topjohnwu/Magisk/.github/ISSUE_TEMPLATE/bug_report.md

 ## READ BEFORE OPENING ISSUES

-All bug reports require you to **USE DEBUG BUILDS**.
+All bug reports require you to **USE THE LATEST DEBUG BUILD**.
 Please include the version name and version code in the bug report.

 If you experience a bootloop, attach a `dmesg` (kernel logs) when the device refuse to boot.
 This may very likely require a custom kernel on some devices as `last_kmsg` or `pstore ramoops` are usually not enabled by default.
+A [bugreport](https://developer.android.com/studio/debug/bug-report) captured on the **FIRST BOOT** after bootloop may also includes it.
 In addition, please also upload the result of `cat /proc/mounts` when your device is working correctly **WITHOUT MAGISK**.

 If you experience issues during installation, in recovery, upload the recovery logs, or in Magisk, upload the install logs.
 Please also upload the `boot.img` or `recovery.img` that you are using for patching.